samsonajulor/micro-apis/node apps/blogger/README.md

 **How to Create a deployment**

- 1. Build the image using the command: `docker build -t <image name>`
+ 1. Build the image using the command: `docker build -t <image name> .`

  2. Push the image to docker hub using the command: `docker push <image name>`